Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

 * Wang, J.X., 2021.
 Meta-learning in natural and artificial intelligence.
 Current Opinion in Behavioral Sciences, 38, pp.90-95.
   * "The fundamental principle of meta-learning is that learning proceeds faster with more experience, via the acquisition of inductive biases or knowledge that allows for more efficient learning in the future."
   * "Meta-learning is prevalent in nature, being naturally multi-scaled. ...
 There exists a range of learning mechanisms that span these different timescales."
+  * "Within cognitive science, hierarchical Bayesian models of cognition capture how learning can occur at multiple scales and via the acquisition of useful, structured priors."
 * Hellwig, M. and Beyer, H.G., 2019, July.
 Analysis of a meta-ES on a conically constrained problem.
 In Proceedings of Annual Conference on Genetic and Evolutionary Computation (pp. 673-681).
 ACM.
   * Theoretical paper: Dynamics of mutation strength control
   * Algorithm(s): Meta-ES